-The first class meeting of the semester includes review of the syllabus and discussion of course policies and requirements.
+The first class meeting of the semester includes a review of the syllabus and a discussion of course policies and requirements.
 An opportunity to ask questions about this information is provided.
 Because of the importance of this information, first-day attendance is required.
 Students not physically in attendance for the first class meeting may be dropped from the course.
 Students who have a substantive reason for missing the first class must email the instructor prior to the first class to request they remain enrolled.
-No course adds will be approved by the instructor after the first week of the semester.
 Students who miss the first class meeting but are enrolled are responsible for acquiring missed information from a classmate.